-so that $\rho(\xi, \tau) \equiv \rho(\zeta, \tau)$ represents a localized solution of Eq. \eqref{eq-Burgers2} which travels with a velocity $d \phi /d \tau$ having the characteristic width $W=B/V$ which plays the role of the wavelength.
-Here, we do not consider any time dependency of $V$ in order to avoid any secular term $\propto\xi$.
+so that $\rho(\xi, \tau) \equiv \rho(\zeta, \tau)$ represents a localized solution of Eq. \eqref{eq-Burgers2} that travels with a velocity $d \phi /d \tau$ having the characteristic width $W=B/V$, which plays the role of the wavelength.
+Here, we do not consider any time dependency of $V$ in order to avoid any secular term proportional to $\xi$.
 Using the transformation \eqref{eq-trans1}, Eq. \eqref{eq-Burgers2} reduces to

 Next, we look for a solution in analogy with that of the Burgers equation with $\lambda=0$ and use the similar boundary conditions, namely $\rho, ~ \partial\rho / \partial \zeta, ~ \partial^2 \rho / \partial \zeta^2 ~ \rightarrow0$ as $\zeta \rightarrow \pm\infty$.
 To this end, we introduce a variable $Y=\tanh(\zeta)$ for an infinite series expansion with $\tau$-dependent coefficients and assume $\rho(\zeta, \tau)=S(Y,\tau)$.
 Thus, Eq. \eqref{eq-Burgers3} gives